Kids bring in the new year at Starlight Skatium

 FAYETTEVILLE, Ark.
-(KNWA) — Families got to ring in the new year a little early at the Starlight Skatium today.
+(KFTA) — Families got to ring in the new year a little early at the Starlight Skatium today.

 The inaugural event included party hats, noisemakers and pizza for the kids while enjoying a skate around the rink.